Laser Hair Removal

 “Laser hair removal has caused damage to my skin!”

-“I don’t think I should get a laser hair removal treatment.
-It won’t just suit my skin colour.”
+“I don’t think I should get a best laser hair removal clinic in Abu Dhabi.
+It won’t just suit my skin color.”

 “I’ve heard people get permanent scars after laser hair removal treatment.”